FSSI Wireless Economic Model (EM)

 1. Gather your agency’s wireless device and usage information

-Work with your organization and current service provider(s) (if applicable) to determine usage data and inventory of your existing and future wireless services.
+Work with your organization and current service provider(s), if applicable, to determine the usage data and inventory of your existing and future wireless services.

 Existing services data should include average domestic monthly recurring service costs, coverage and usage charges, and tethering costs (as applicable).